konung/Parcelify/README.md

 8. Now we want this rate to be available everywhere but US.
 Add a filter to that country code excludes US.
 9. Add again those extras if required.
 10. All good, click save.
 You're done.

+#### I do dropshipping and prices different from Vendor A and Vendor B

+Dropshipping or not, somethings, shipping prices different depending on the vendor, or the SKU.
+You can achieve this by using additional charges per item, as described in the previous example.
+So, for the sake of this example, say you want a shipping price of 5$ in addition to the following rules;

+- Vendor A charges 5$ more per item, after the first item
+- Vendor B charges 8$ more per item
+- Vendor C charges 8$ more per item

+1. Create a single rate.
+Not one rate per vendors.
+Just one, single rate.
+2. Set the base price to whatever you want.
+3. Add an "extra" for when vendor name equals A. Set the price at 500, with start after N item at 1.
+4. Add an "extra" for when vendor name equals B|C. Set the price at 800.
+5. Enjoy.
+Click save.
+You're done.

 #### Free shipping in Canada up to 1kg, $10 afterwards.
 15$ worldwide up to 1kg, $30 afterwards.